 - What does it look like when students are wildly reflective about their place in the world and recognize their skills and strengths in the fight for educational justice?

-This week, we focus on fostering relationships that empower students to develop a clear sense of their identity.
+Building strong relationships with students empowers them to develop a clear sense of their identity.
 These relationships allow students to become self-aware and self-directed learners who proactively seek the perspectives of others in order to meaningfully create a just society.
 We are learning in real-time how imperative it is for our students to be open to inquiry—to analyze knowledge with incisiveness, to navigate diverse viewpoints, and to understand the lived experience of others.

 In this post, we answer: